 Initially discovered by looters before the first archeologists arrived, Ciudad Perdida sits high up in the isolated Sierra Nevada mountain range.

-Within the site are burial grounds filled with golden treasures, the majority of which were sadly taken by looters.
+Within the site are burial grounds filled with golden treasures, most sadly taken by looters.

-Reaching Ciudad Perdida is a difficult five-day trek through a staggeringly beautiful jungle before reaching the ancient ruins’ quiet solitude.
+Reaching Ciudad Perdida is a challenging five-day trek through a staggeringly beautiful jungle before reaching the ancient ruins’ quiet solitude.

 Ciudad Perdida is at Ciudad Perdida, Santa Marta, Magdalena, Colombia.